dsyer/spring-boot-operator/tutorial/step2.md

+> TIP: Wait for the `samples` directory to download in the editor pane.

-Quickly inspect the deployment manifest at `samples/demo.yaml`{{open}} for a simple application on Kubernetes.
+You can then quickly inspect the deployment manifest at `samples/demo.yaml`{{open}} for a simple application on Kubernetes.
 It's only a few lines because with a few opinions baked in, it only really needs to know the image location:

 ```
 apiVersion: spring.io/v1